Enable third-party vendor accounts only when needed and monitor when in use |

 This Action1 query can help to assess your endpoints for vendor account usage.
 You have to provide a list of vendor account names in order to check their usage and then verify the usage timeframes.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 8.1.5: Third Party Accounts for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 8.1.5: Third Party Accounts created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports: